 - A. The CIO's authority to select and terminate investment managers shall be subject to the following general constraints and parameters in addition to the Procedures: - 1.
-Investment managers shall meet the following minimum qualifications to be selected to manage any assets of the fund: - a.
-Be registered as an investment advisor under the Investment Advisor's Act of 1940 or comparable legislation, unless the manager represent and warrants that it is exempt from such registration under applicable law and provides the basis for the exemption. - b.
+Investment managers shall meet the following minimum qualifications to be selected to manage any assets of the fund: Be registered as an investment advisor under the Investment Advisor's Act of 1940 or comparable legislation, unless the manager represent and warrants that it is exempt from such registration under applicable law and provides the basis for the exemption. - a.
 Agree to serve as fiduciaries to the System and to enter into a contract with the System requiring them to perform their services consistent with the fiduciary services established under (a) the Investment Advisor's Act of 1940; (b) California law applicable to fiduciaries of public employee retirement systems, which includes the California State Constitution, Art.
 XVI sec.
 17 and the San Jose Municipal Code and/or (c) terms and conditions substantially comparable to the foregoing that are satisfactory to the System. - 2.
 The nature and size of the manager's mandate shall be consistent with: - a.
-The asset allocation policy of the System; - b.
-Applicable constraints contained in the Procedures and this Investment Policy Statement and the total System active risk limit(s)1 contained in the risk section of this Investment Policy Statement.
+The asset allocation policy of the System; - Applicable constraints contained in the Procedures and this Investment Policy Statement and the total System active risk limit(s) contained in the risk section of this Investment Policy Statement. - B. The Procedures shall include any checklists and templates used in the due diligence process.
+Staff will present a sample due diligence presentation to the Investment Committee annually.

-Active risk or tracking error limits may apply at the total fund level, or another aggregation (e.g. public markets assets only, excluding private markets).
+&lt;sup>1 Active risk or tracking error limits may apply at the total fund level, or another aggregation (e.g. public markets assets only, excluding private markets).
 Risk limits may also be based on concentration, expressed for example, as a percentage (%) of some total amount of risk.